csb324/eleventy-obsidian-ninareth/notes/Inventory/Items/Kith and Kin.md

 What specific modification to the page and text should we be looking for for this final set of clues?
 * As you look through the book, one thing jumps out, on a few pages, there are very long stretches of underlined text.
 Those might be tied together, specifically when those stretches of text have a word in common and similar word in the annotation (two words)

-We've noticed the repeating pattern of references to 'mine/miners' in underlined sections and  'know/knowing' in nearby annotations on pages 120, 127, 163, 183, 245 -- what do we take that to mean?
-* We feel as though we've stumbled upon the last clue family, and that these five pages split between them, contain a clue.
-We don't feel like it's necessarily tied to mine/miner or know/knowing, although those might be seasoning to the clue.
-But the actual clue is contained within the words on the page that are underlined, and pulling something that is across all five will give us the clue
-* We feel like 183 is different than the other 3 but still fits into the same pattern mahtgo oath mg (oath to M prompted this clarification)

 ### Other Clues
 * There are two more substantial clues, that are discrete and singular, after we figure out the dots above letters thing - and one more family of clues
 * We have hit all the large Families of clues